AglaiaNorza/obsidian-vault/cybersecurity/09 - web security.md

 Most of the browser's security machanisms rely on the possibility of *isolating documents* (and execution contexts) depending on the resource's origin (generally, different websites or sources shouldn't access each other's content)
 - a malicious website cannot run scripts that access data and functionalities of other websites visited by the user (*cross-site scripting*)

-> This is part of the **Same Origin Policy** (SOP), an essential security concept for web browsers, designed to isolate documents from different websites.
+This is part of the **Same Origin Policy** (SOP), an essential security concept for web browsers, designed to isolate documents from different websites.

 > [!summary] SOP "rules"
-> - a website cannot read or modify cookies or other DOM elements of other websites
+> - a website cannot read or modify cookies or other DOM (represents the page as a tree of objects, essentially acting as a bridge between scripts and the web page's structure/content in the browser) elements of other websites
 > - actions like "modify content of another window" should always require a security check
 > - a website can request a resource from another website, but can't process the received data
 > - actions like "follow a link" should always be allowed